 Weeks 5-8: The First Signs of Life

-Notebook Entry: December 15, 2025
+Notebook Entry: Mid-February

 Stiffness Rating: 6/10.
 Stairs: Front-facing (with handrail).
 Dog ball test: Groan-free (mostly).

-Something shifted right around the middle of December.
-Usually, the Phoenix 'winter'—if you can call 65 degrees winter—makes my joints feel a bit tighter.
-But I noticed that by 10 AM, I wasn't thinking about my knees anymore.
+Something shifted right around the middle of February.
+Usually, the Phoenix 'winter' makes my joints feel a bit tighter, but I noticed that by mid-morning, I wasn't thinking about my knees anymore.
 That’s the goal, isn't it?
 To stop thinking about them.
-In my Joint Genesis vs Glucosamine comparison, this was the point where the differences really started to show.
+I noticed that the 'catch' in my right knee—that sharp pinch when you pivot to close the fridge—was becoming less frequent.
+It felt like someone had finally put some oil in a rusty hinge.

 Weeks 9-14: The 'Game Day' Results

-Notebook Entry: February 7, 2026
+Notebook Entry: Mid-April

 Stiffness Rating: 3/10.
 Stairs: Normal pace.
 Dog ball test: 100% success.